Development Action Plans

 This planning could be installing new facilities into a church or reaching a group of people who currently are not involved in the life of the Sunday congregation.

-However, some parish prefer different tools such as the classic SWOT analysis (Strengths, Weakness, Opportunities, Threats).
-Whatever method or approach the PCC prefers we recommend that every parish has a Development Action Plan.
+Meanwhile, some parishes prefer different tools such as the classic SWOT Analysis (Strengths, Weakness, Opportunities, Threats).
+Whatever method or approach the PCC prefers, we recommend that every parish has a Development Action Plan (some call this a Mission Action Plan).

-DAPs do not need to be complicated, but they do need to be thought about.
+Development Action Plans (DAPs) do not need to be complicated, but they do need to be thought about.
+We suggest the following questions should be addressed.

 • Given what we know has been appreciated in the past, what is God calling us to now?

-• Do we have the resources- both in terms of people and finances?
+• What resources do we have, both in terms of people and finances?

-• What shall we stop in order to start something new or do we have the resources to start something almost immediately?
+• Do we need to stop something in order to start something new?
+Or do we have the resources to start something almost immediately?

 • Who is actually going to lead on this and who has responsibility?